Follow my blog with Bloglovin

 When you (finally!) find that ideal place, it is imperative to make sure that all things proceed smoothly.
 And I’m not referring to the not-so-cool part of moving in (yikes!).
 I’m referring to forging and maintaining the best possible relationship with your new landlord.
 Keep in mind, the better your relationship is, the better chances for a long-lasting, painless and uncomplicated your time at that particular place will be.

-Here are some tips to make your rental agreement work:
+Here are some tips to build a better landlord/tenant relationship

 1. Pay on time.
 Always.